danielgustafsson/pgci/src/interfaces/ecpg/preproc/README.parser.md

 then "dumpedtokens" is "ruleAtokenAtokenBtokenC".
 "postfix" above can be:

-a "block" - the automatic rule created by parse.pl is completely overridden, the code block has to be written completely as it were in a plain bison grammar b "rule" - the automatic rule is extended on, so new syntaxes are accepted for "ruleA".
+* "block" - the automatic rule created by parse.pl is completely overridden, the code block has to be written completely as it were in a plain bison grammar
+* "rule" - the automatic rule is extended on, so new syntaxes are accepted for "ruleA".
 E.g.:

       ECPG: ruleAtokenAtokenBtokenC rule